G1ANT-Robot/G1ANT.Hackaton.Tutorials/RPAChallenge.MovieSearch/README.md

 Maybe it's a better way to understand which review is positive or negative.

-This is the new ProcessWebService procedure:
+This is the new Sentiment procedure:

 1. Open Google.com tab
 2. Enter full text review and click Search